2 Vectors, lists, and tibbles

 Atomic vectors are the “atoms” of R—the simple building blocks upon which all else is built.
 There are four types of atomic vector that are important for data analysis:

 Integer atomic vectors contain only integers, double atomic vectors contain only doubles, and so on.
 Together, integer and double vectors are known as numeric vectors.
-All vectors can also contain the missing value NA.
+All vectors can also contain the missing value NA

 In R, single numbers, logicals, and strings are just atomic vectors of length 1, so

-x <- "a"
+<- "a" x

 creates a character vector.
 Likewise,

-y <- 1.1
+<- 1.1 y

 creates a double vector.

-To create atomic vectors with more than one element, use c() to combine values.
+To create atomic vectors with more than one element, use c()

-logical <- c(TRUE, FALSE, FALSE)
+<- c(TRUE, FALSE, FALSE)

-double <- c(1.5, 2.8, pi)
+<- c(1.5, 2.8, pi)

-character <- c("this", "is", "a character", "vector")
+<- c("this", "is", "a character", "vector") character

-To create an integer vector by hand, you’ll need to add L to the end of each number.
+To create an integer vector by hand, you’ll need to add L

-integer <- c(1L, 2L, 3L)
+<- c(1L, 2L, 3L) integer

-Without the Ls, R will create a vector of doubles.
+s, R will create a vector of doubles.

 2.1.1 Properties